5 from 2 votes

 • Fresh Garlic: Adds a savory and aromatic element to the lamb.

-• Fresh rosemary sprigs: Infuses a fragrant, earthy taste.
+• Fresh Rosemary: Infuses a fragrant, earthy taste.
 Fresh herbs are best for this but you can use dried (lessen the quantity).

-• Fresh thyme leaves: Add a subtle herbal flavor to complement the lamb.
+• Fresh Thyme: Add a subtle herbal flavor to complement the lamb.

 • Minty Garlic Marinade: Add chopped fresh mint leaves to the garlic and olive oil mixture.
 Serve with mint jelly and roast potatoes.